cherrypy/cherrypy/sphinx/source/basics.rst

 Using sessions
 ##############

-Sessions is one of the most common mechanism used by developers to identify users and synchronize their activity.
+Sessions are one of the most common mechanism used by developers to identify users and synchronize their activity.
 By default, CherryPy does not activate sessions because it is not a mandatory feature to have, to enable it simply add the following settings in your